 The articles listed above will be confiscated and/or consigned to the hold of the aircraft.
 When on duty, flight crew are allowed to keep certain articles, such as cutlery, when they are essential for in-flight duties.

-In 2006 new restrictions were introduced throughout the EU limiting the carriage of liquids in carry-on hand luggage.
+There are restrictions in operation throughout the EU limiting the carriage of liquids in carry-on hand luggage.
 You may only take small quantities of liquids in hand luggage.
 Those liquids must be in individual containers with a maximum capacity of 100ml each.
 The liquids must be packed in one transparent, re-sealable plastic bag that is not more than 1 litre in capacity.
 Liquids include the following items:

 You may still pack liquids in luggage that you check in, the new restrictions only apply to hand luggage.
 You may also carry in your hand luggage any medicines and dietary requirements (including baby foods) for use during the trip.
 Remember however, you may be asked for proof that they are needed.